civican/legisinfo/42-1/bills/C-7/bill_text.md

 ### Section 64

-  **(1)** If the Board is satisfied on the basis of the results of a secret ballot representation vote that a majority of the employees in a proposed bargaining unit who have cast a ballot have voted to have the applicant employee organization represent them as their bargaining agent, the Board must, subject to this Part **and Division 1 of Part 2.1**, certify the employee organization as the bargaining agent for the unit.
+  **(1)** If the Board is satisfied on the basis of the results of a secret ballot representation vote that a majority of the employees in a proposed bargaining unit who have cast a ballot have voted to have the applicant employee organization represent them as their bargaining agent, the Board must, subject to this Part and Division 1 of Part 2.1, certify the employee organization as the bargaining agent for the unit.

 ### Section 11